bpf99/bpf99.github.io/Pokemon/index.md

 2. Espeon
 3. Oshawott

-On [Pokémon Showdown](https://play.pokemonshowdown.com), I'm not that great, but I'm working on my teambuilding and want to be competent before gen 9 releases.
+On [Pokémon Showdown](https://play.pokemonshowdown.com), I'm not that great, but I'm working on my teambuilding and want to be competent at some point.

-I play Monotype, UU, LC, AG, and some OU.
+I play Random Battles, Nat Dex, and OU.

 Don't ping me or DM me for tips, as I'm not that good at competitive battling.
 If you want [Battletabs](https://bpf99.github.io/Battletabs) tips though, I'm your guy.